 We face intense competition in our development activities.
 We face competition from many companies in the United States and abroad, including a number of large pharmaceutical companies, firms specialized in the development and production of vaccines, adjuvants and vaccine and immunotherapeutic delivery systems and major universities and research institutions.
-The competitors for which we are aware have initiated a Phase 3 study or have obtained marketing approval for a potentially competitive drug include Alexion, Agenus, Baxter, Dendreon, Eli Lilly, GlaxoSmithKline, ImmunoGen, Merck, Northwest Biotherapeutics, Pfizer, Roche, Sanofi-Aventis, Seattle Genetics, and Takeda.
-We are aware that Dendreon has received marketing approval for Provenge, a therapeutic vaccine for the treatment of prostate cancer which may compete with CDX-1307 and CDX-1401.
-In addition, companies such as Eli Lilly with its approved product ErbituxTM for the treatment of colorectal cancer, and Roche with its product Herceptin® for the treatment of metastatic breast cancer, have already commercialized antibody-based products that may compete with CDX-1307, CDX-1401 and CDX-011.
-Various other companies are developing or commercializing products in areas that we have targeted for product development.
-Some of these products use therapeutic approaches that may compete directly with our product candidates.
-Many of these companies and institutions, either alone or together with their partners, have substantially greater financial resources and larger research and development staffs than we do.
-These companies may succeed in obtaining approvals from the FDA and foreign regulatory authorities for their products sooner than we do for our products.
+The competitors for which we are aware have initiated a Phase 3 study or have obtained marketing approval for a potentially competitive drug include Alexion, Agenus, Baxter, BMS, Dendreon, Eli Lilly, GlaxoSmithKline, ImmunoGen, Merck, Pfizer, Roche, Sanofi-Aventis, Seattle Genetics, and Takeda.
+Many other companies are developing or commercializing products in areas that we have targeted for product development.
+Some of these products use therapeutic approaches that may compete directly with our drug candidates.
+Most of our competitors possess substantially greater financial, technical and human resources than we possess.
+In addition, many of our competitors have significantly greater experience than we have in conducting preclinical and nonclinical testing and human clinical trials of drug candidates, scaling up manufacturing operations and obtaining regulatory approvals of drugs and manufacturing facilities.
+Accordingly, our competitors may succeed in obtaining regulatory approval for drugs more rapidly than we do.
+If we obtain regulatory approval and launch commercial sales of our drug candidates, we also will compete with respect to manufacturing efficiency and sales and marketing capabilities, areas in which we currently have limited experience.